 This is more important if you’re traveling on your own with the kids.
 If you think you’ll need help when you’re up in the air, pick an airline where flight staff are known for offering assistance.
 If you have multiple young children you may want to call on stewards and stewardesses to oversee your brood while you go to the loo or take a sanity break to look out the window at clouds.
 If you’re taking a budget airline, you’ll need to limit your expectations and contain food and entertainment in your bag.
 This is where you really become Mary Poppins.

 Junk in their trunk

-Old-fashioned travel games that we used to play as kids, can easily be resurrected for plane rides with your kids.
+Old-fashioned travel games that we used to play as kids can easily be resurrected for plane rides with your kids.
 While we admit that eye spy may not last to many rounds, it will help pass the time and stimulate some conversation and observation.
-Simon Says is another good one, as is Hang Man and tickles where you have to guess the number or letter being drawn on your back.
+Simon Says is another good one, as is Hang Man and tickle tattoos, where you have to guess the number, picture or letter being drawn on your back with a tickle.
 Worth a try!

 Don’t forget the Lovey!

 Last but not least, make sure you pack their favourite cuddle toy, blanket or whatever their comfort item is.
 Hell, bring two.
 If you’re anything like us, you’ve lost a Jellycat soft animal and you could lose one again.
 They are back in stock at Motherswork at Tanglin Mall.
 The ensuing drama is not worth it.
 Call for back up.

 Now, crack open that holiday read and relax, you’ll be there in no time.